costacode/prelude/README.md

 # Prelude
-My starting point for front-end development sing Gulp
+My starting point for front-end development using Gulp

 * * *